DEWETRON/TRION-SDK/trionet/C/README.md

 # DEWETRON TRION SDK

-TRION SDK examples using the C programming language.
+TRIONET SDK examples using the C programming language.

 # Examples for using analog channels